racingmars/go3270/README.md

 Known Problems
 --------------

- - The telnet data is not checked for the special telnet byte value, 0xFF, which requires escaping while sending and unescaping while receiving data.
-If your 3270 data streams contain an FF character, things will probably break.
-However...I don't think 0xFF should ever appear in the datastream, so we're probably okay.
  - The telnet negotiation does not check for any errors or for any responses from the client.
 We just assume it goes well and we're actually talking to a tn3270 client.

 License